Phzera/desafio_embarcados/74138/README.md

 ![Logic diagram](docs/logic_diagram.PNG)

 ## Challenges
-1. Implement with logic operators
+1. Implement with logic operators: 74138_a
 1. Implement with process using IF
 1. Implement with process using CASE
 1. Implement with WHEN...ELSE